NiranthS/Image-denoising-using-Convolutional-Auto-encoders/README.md

    <img src="https://github.com/NiranthS/Image-denoising-using-Convolutional-Auto-encoders/blob/master/3imgs.png">
 </p>

-For this task I used a fully **Convolutional auto-encoder** network for image restoring.
+For this task a fully **Convolutional auto-encoder** network was used.
 The network consists of **multiple convolution and transposed convolution(deconvolution) layers**, learning mapping from corrupted images to original images.
 * The **convolutional layers** capture the **contents of the image** while **eliminating the noise**.
 * The **transposed convolution layers** upsample the feature maps and **recover the details of the image*.
 ## Skip Connections